Focus and Scope

 Journals are indexed by the following services:

-CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), Chronos, Center for Open Science, OpenAIRE, ExLibris, EBSCO Knowledge Base, Nordic Register for Scientific Journals, Series and Publishers and Google Scholar.
+CrossRef, JISC KB+, SHERPA RoMEO, Directory of Open Access Journals (DOAJ), ERIC, Chronos, Center for Open Science, OpenAIRE, ExLibris, EBSCO Knowledge Base, Nordic Register for Scientific Journals, Series and Publishers and Google Scholar.
 In addition, all SUP journals are available for harvesting via OAI-PMH.
 This journal is also indexed on Contact North.

 If the journal is not indexed by your preferred service, please let us know or alternatively make an indexing request directly with the service.